jabarragann/SurgicalChallenge3DAssets/3d_med_phantom/V1.4/README.md

 # Phantom 1.4 notes
 SRC assets in SI units with new PSM instruments.

+## Changelog

+- Checkpoint 04: Decimate grippers and remove white textures
+- Checkpoint 03: Fix collision of grippers.
+Remove second collision primitive of each finger in the gripper.
+- Checkpoint 01: Add new instruments in the correct orientation

 ## Running instructions.

 Download the `high_res` and `low_res` folders